 In all approaches, some time is needed to find a suitable platoon.
 This is particularly true for the distributed greedy approach because limited local knowledge allows for less platooning opportunities.
 The difference between the approaches becomes smaller with higher vehicle densities and larger allowed speed deviation.
+Having only one central entity to perform the formation tasks in both centralized approaches works well for small scenarios or freeway sections, but does not scale to handle larger freeway networks (e.g., country-wide).

-Having only one central entity to Obviously, the traffic density influences the driving speed and can lead to stop-and-go traffic in crowded scenarios [56].
+Obviously, the traffic density influences the driving speed and can lead to stop-and-go traffic in crowded scenarios [56].
 All of our platooning approaches help improving the traffic flow by synchronizing driving.
 Due to more vehicles in platoons, the centralized solver and distributed greedy approaches perform slightly better than the centralized greedy approach.